jfmercado/Cyclistic/cyclistic_case_study_SQL.md

 **Why would casual riders buy Cyclistic annual memberships?**

 The easier question to ask is why wouldn't a casual rider buy a Cyclistic annual membership?
 The simple answer is value.
 We can infer that many casual rides are taken by tourists or infrequent sightseers, and are therefore very unlikely to glean value from an annual membership.

 The casual riders that would make up the target segment for annual memberships are customers whose behavior mimics all or even part of the behavior of annual members: purpose driven, frequent rides between regular docking stations, including frequent rides during peak commuting times.

-Without individual user data, it is hard for me to identify that customer segment, but if I were working for the real life company with access to that data, then it would be a simple matter of isolating the top percentage of casual riders that match any aspect of that behavior.
+Without individual user data, it is hard to identify that customer segment, but if I were working for the real life company with access to that data, then it would be a simple matter of isolating the top percentage of casual riders that match any aspect of that behavior.

 **How can Cyclistic use digital media to influence casual riders to become members?**